 Add a link to your calendar.
-Autoklose recently added an integration with Calendly.
+Autoklose has an integration with Calendly.
 This means that you can create a link to your calendar and include it in your signature, so that your recipients can easily, hassle-free, and without back-forth emailing find an available time slot in your calendar, and schedule a meeting.
 Needless to say, such a feature will streamline and speed up your sales process.
 It’s particularly useful to have it in your signature as your recipients won’t have to look for it in your email messages, which increases the likelihood of their booking a demo or meeting with you.

 Create an Email Signature Using Free Generators

 Now that you’ve learned what to include in a signature, it’s time to create one.

 Luckily, you can find free email signature samples that are customizable and can be inserted in Gmail, Outlook, Apple Mail, Yahoo Mail, Autoklose, or any other email platform.

 Hubspot allows you to create a free signature with just a few clicks.
 It gives you the option to customize the design, font color, family, style, and link color.
 Its social media buttons are effective and easy to insert.
 Also, you can add a CTA, text, or image.
 Once you generate a signature, simply copy and paste it in your chosen email platform.

 Wisestamp offers a variety of professional templates using different designs – corporate, creative, portfolio.
 Their signature generator allows users to add all the necessary elements.
 With the Pro upgrade, you can choose the size of social icons, pick the font size, and font color.